Once upon a time in the West, Fort Worth was smack dab in the path of a total solar eclipse.

 The observations of these five learned men from back east were the first scientific study of the sun conducted in Texas and among the first studies of a solar eclipse conducted in the United States.

-After eleven days in town, on the evening of July 29, 1878, just a few hours after the sun and moon’s brief flirtation, Waldo, Pulsifer, and Seagrave boarded the east-bound train.
+After eleven days in town, on the evening of July 29, 1878, just a few hours after the sun and moon’s brief flirtation, Waldo, Pulsifer, and Seagrave boarded the eastbound train.
 Rees and Willson stayed one more night.
-Perhaps the two men stayed at the farm of Spotswood W. Lomax.
-Perhaps they went into town and stayed at the El Paso Hotel.
-Perhaps the two learned men from back east, with their scientific instruments in hand, even ventured, ever curious, into Hell’s Half Acre, just four blocks from the hotel, to make some observations for the advancement of science.
+Perhaps on their final night in the wild West the two learned men from back east, with their scientific instruments in hand and ever curious, ventured into Hell’s Half Acre to make some observations purely in the name of science.

 Let us draw the eclipse of propriety over that hypothesis.